frontpage.

 Mac Mini M4 or Macbook Air M4 is not expensive.
 Just bought the latter (extensive rebates at the moment) to replace my Intel-based 2019 MPB.
 Wow!
 It's pretty much the perfect laptop, at that price.

-My primary complaint so far: The green color LED of the magsafe connector is not the same green as the LED on the caps lock key.
+My primary complaint so far: The green color LED on the magsafe connector is not the same green as the LED on the caps lock key.
+This wouldn't have passed the Steve Jobs approval.

 Windows options should be Windows (no WSL) or Windows (+WSL)